aishaxsyed/ISDM-Tut-7-Group-6/Design Thinking approach to address the problem with artefacts.md

 - How might we improve our customer service?
 - How might we retain customers and attract new customers?
 - How might we provide customers with accurate information about their chosen destination?
+- How might we increase the sales of holiday packages to customers?